 This question is from a special module fielded in ESS 2009 and 2016 only.

-For more info, visit
+For more information, visit www.europeansocialsurvey.org.

 In Ireland, the mean value of this scale in the 2023/2024 round was 4.78.

 We use a logistic regression model which is a statistical method commonly employed to estimate the probability of an outcome occurring (in this case, supporting redistribution) based on one or more independent variables (e.g. gender, age, social class).
 Similar results are found using a linear model and the original 5-point scale as response variable (please see Annex 1).
 As observations from multiple rounds were pooled together for this analysis, we added to the model the variable denoting the round to account for the shared variance and dependence of observations within each round.